dereuromark/cakephp-sandbox/SETUP.md

 For the role select `1` (=admin) manually, and confirm the save operation.
 You should now be able to log in.

+Note: Do you not use the usernames `admin`, `mod`, `user` as those come shipped along with the migrations seeding data for the sandbox examples.
+If you want to use those to log in check the Auth sandbox part.

 ### Contributing

 * Use the Sandbox plugin to create more sandbox functionality
 * Submit your changes via PR (pull request).

+The tests should pass: `php phpunit.phar`

-Please check the quality of your changes via
+Please make sure the coding style is fine for your changes via
 ```
 composer cs-check
 ```